 1. Clear and Standardized Guidelines

-The regulation provides precise and uniform guidance, ensuring MSEs can apply for Halal certification in a consistent and transparent manner.
+The regulation provides precise and uniform guidance to ensure that MSEs can apply for Halal certification in a consistent and transparent manner.
 This is a significant step toward streamlining the certification process and building trust within the Halal industry.

 2. Simplified Application Methods

 The updated regulation outlines four distinct methods for MSEs to apply for Halal certification through the online system (Sihalal).
-A key aspect of these methods is the flexibility in funding the certification fees, providing businesses with more options depending on their financial capabilities.
+A key aspect of these methods is flexibility in the funding of certification fees, providing more options for businesses depending on their financial capabilities.

 3. Enhanced Accessibility

-The aim of the new regulation is to reduce administrative burdens and increase accessibility to Halal certification.
+The aim of the new regulation is to reduce the administrative burdens and increase the accessibility of Halal certification.
 This is part of a broader initiative to encourage MSE participation in Indonesia’s rapidly growing Halal market, both domestically and internationally.

 Encouraging MSEs to Join the Halal Market